bibsdb/display-docs/sso_setup/sso_setup.md

+---
+title: SSO Setup
+layout: default
+nav_order: 4
+has_children: false
+---

-# SSO setup in OS2display
+# SSO setup

 This documentation will guide you through the setup of Single Sign-On (hereinafter SSO) in OS2display.